 The "Limit" knob is a threshold control for a separate limiting circuit.
 Fully clockwise is where the threshold is highest (meaning the least limiting), and as you turn the knob counterclockwise you lower the threshold, until it starts limiting where you need it.
 The limiter can do a pretty good job of clamping down on big peaks, but only when there is also some compression applied.
 With the comp set to minimum, the limiter has to be set to a very low threshold in order to do its job.
 I found the best results with the Limiter knob at around 3:00 and the Comp around 9:00, given an average instrument signal.

-The construction quality is quite nice, clean and robust.
-It runs on standard Boss-type 9VDC, and the footswitch is "true bypass".
-If you like to sculpt your sound, and you want a new tool for an interesting new voicing, then the Phat Beam should definitely be on your radar.
+The construction quality is excellent, clean and robust.
+It runs on standard Boss-type 9V DC, and the footswitch is "true bypass".
+If you like to sculpt your sound, and you want a new tool for an interesting range of voicings, then the Phat Beam should definitely be on your radar.
 If you are looking for pure transparency or simplicity, then it might not be the one for you.

 Price in USD: new $250 to $330, used $150 to $200